 In addition to the Motion Blur settings covered in detail in Chapter 8, Composition Settings > Advanced contains two toggles that influence how time and space are handled when one composition is nested into another.

-Preserve Frame Rate maintains the frame rate of the composition wherever it goes—into another composition with a different frame rate, or into the render queue with different frame rate settings.
-So if a simple animation cycle looks right at 4 frames per second (fps), it won’t be expanded across the higher frame rate, but will preserve the look of 4 fps.
+Preserve Frame Rate maintains the frame rate of the composition wherever it goes—into another composition with a different frame rate setting or into the Render Queue with a specific, alternate frame rate set there (as was mentioned in Chapter 1, it can be done).
+So if a simple animation cycle looks right at 4 frames per second (fps), it won’t be frame blended across the higher frame rate, but will preserve the look of 4 fps.

 Preserve Resolution When Nested controls what is called concatenation.
-Typically, if an element is scaled down in a precomp and the entire composition is nested into another comp and scaled up, the two operations are treated as one, so that no data loss occurs via quantization.
-This is concatenation, and it’s usually a good thing.
-If the data in the subcomp is to appear pixilated, as if it were scaled up from a lower-resolution element, this toggle preserves the chunky pixel look.
+Typically, if an element is scaled down in a composition that is then nested into another comp and scaled back up, the two operations are treated as one, so that no data loss occurs via quantization.
+This is usually a good thing.
+If the data in the subcomp is to appear pixelated, as if it were scaled up from a lower-resolution element, this toggle preserves the chunky pixel look.